VincentyTM/vkit/README.md

 ## Recording Audio

-Since the built-in `MediaRecorder` API has some problems, vKit provides an alternative for audio recording. `$.recorder` can be efficiently used with the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
+Since the built-in `MediaRecorder` API has some problems, vKit provides an alternative for audio recording. `$.audioRecorder` can be efficiently used with the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 Its output is a WAV file.

 ```javascript
 const ctx = new AudioContext();